wladerer/wladerer.github.io/_posts/2023-12-04-MyFirstCLI.md

 ---

 There are many tasks that my research requires me to repeatedly - preparing input files, archiving results, checking on jobs, etc. Thankfully, my set of tools is quite small.
 I really only depend on VASP to run my simulations, so I realize that much of my work is well constrained.
-This led me to making the python based CLI known [vsh](https://github.com/wladerer/vsh).
+This led me to making the python based CLI known as [vsh](https://github.com/wladerer/vsh).

 Much of it is a glorified wrapper to existing codebases like pymatgen and ase.
 But, I have found that most computational chemistry post/pre-processing tools lack usability - especially with respect to command line functionality (phonopy, you get a pass).